abcmdmd/gnomAD-population-af-analysis/README.md

     - Weighted_abs_score_sig increases iff the population differs more from the reference population in risk allele frequency and/or those differences occur at SNPs with larger effect sizes
     - Weighted_abs_score_sig_norm is a “per significant SNP” scaled score; approximately interpretable on a 0–1-ish scale
     - **Note**: because we're using absolute values for both beta and AF difference, this is a divergence metric, not a “higher risk burden” metric.

+Any questions, comments, and/or concerns?
+Email me at aineb4@gmail.com!